Celebrating New Year with “Sticky Cake”

 -

 - Remove the cake tin from the wok when the cake is done and sprinkle on some toasted sesame seeds.
-Cool on a rack till about room temperature.
+Cool on a rack till room temperature.
 Refrigerate the cake for about an hour before trying to unmold.
 This will make the process easier.
 When unmolding the cake you may want to grease the entire cake surface with vegetable oil so the cake will not stick to your hands.
 When cooled keep the cake in the refrigerator.

 Thank you so much for this!
 Hope you have a happy and wonderful new year!